How Many Friends Do You Really Need At Work?

 The third layer is made up of people you call friends but do not see that often.
 You might not invite them to dinner at your home, but you would invite them to a party.

-This acquaintance group consist of about 50 friends.
+This acquaintance group consists of about 50 friends.
 We saw this number in practice in the maximum size of the democratically run law firm BvdV (circa 30 people) and the average size of departments at Spotify called "Tribes" (circa 40 people).

 150 casual friends